Liam-Booth-Data/spaceship_problem/README.md

 ![Screenshot: Missing Values 02](screenshots/20.png)

 As there were lots of records in this dataset, I decided to impute the missing values for these features using a k-nearst neighbour (KNN) algorithm.
 This algorithm works by clustering data points around a set number of centroids (centre points), until the data points no longer change between clusters or a set maximum number of iterations is reached.
 I used the KNNImputer class from the sklearn package, and set it to have 5 clusters.
-To note, for medium sized datasets 4-6 is the advised number of clusters for this algorithm.
-(ADD REFERENCE/EVIDENCE HERE)
+To note, for medium sized datasets 4-6 is the advised number of clusters for this algorithm (Aljrees, 2024).

 ![Screenshot: Missing Values 02](screenshots/21.png)